JojoDeveloper01/Blogii/to-do-list.md

     [] Add Local Blog to the DB
-        [] Has to save the temporal blog on the server [] Has to delete the temporal blog on the local [] If its logged in, get the blog from the DB
+        [] Has to save the temporal blog on the server [] Has to delete the temporal blog on the local [x] If its logged in, get the blog from the DB

-[] The local logic has to be synchronized with the DB:
+[x] The local logic has to be synchronized with the DB:
     [x] Has to update the title of the blog in the DB [x] Has to create the posts on the DB
     [x] Has to work the when open the post
-    [x] Has update the the title of teh post on the DB [X] Has update the the content of the post on the DB [] Has to Create Blogs on the DB
+    [x] Has update the the title of teh post on the DB [X] Has update the the content of the post on the DB [X] Has to Create Blogs on the DB

-[] Add A Blogs visualizer
-    [] Has to show the blogs of the user on the dashboard

 [] Add description to the blog on the dashboard

 [x] Add dashboard
-    [x] Has to show their posts of the their blog to the user [] Has to show the analytics of the blogs of the user (if its logged in) [] Create a table to save the analaitics of the blogs of the user
+    [] Has to show the blogs of the user on the dashboard [x] Has to show their posts of the their blog to the user [] Has to show the analytics of the blogs of the user (if its logged in) [] Create a table to save the analaitics of the blogs of the user